 An impairment loss in respect of a financial asset measured at amortised cost is calculated as the difference between its carrying amount, and the present value of the estimated future cash flows discounted at the asset's original effective interest rate.
-Losses are recognised within selling and marketing cost in profit or loss and reflected in an allowance account against loans and receivables.
+Losses are recognised in profit or loss and reflected in an allowance account against loans and receivables or held-to-maturity investment securities.
 Interest on the impaired asset continues to be recognised through the unwinding of the discount.
 When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through profit or loss.